dell/csm-docs/content/docs/release/_index.md

 ### Fixed Issues

-- eth_port missing in Go-PowerStore endpoint
+- eth_port missing in goowerstore endpoint
-- No lastSuccessConfigureation for Auth CR
+- No lastSuccessConfiguration for Auth CR
 - Offline bundle testing fails when the ConfigMap includes sidecar images
 - Podmon aborts pod cleanup due to context cancel in ValidateVolumeHostConnectivity for metro volumes
 - Podmon taints a node if it has lost connectivity to the default array even if the node was not supposed to have connectivity to that array(Non-uniform)